-Other DFE/ESFA grants: This includes the pupil premium, sports funding, UIFSM and Covid support grant.
+Other DFE/ESFA grants: This includes the FSM supplementary grants and teaching school grants.

-Other government grants: This includes top up funding, teachers pay and pension grant and other funding received from the Local Authority.
+Other government grants: This includes SEN funding, additional pupil premium and other funding received from the Local Authority such as for teachers pension and teachers pay grants.